Progressive rock: Peak years (1971–1976)

+Avant-prog

+Avant-prog (originally known as avant-garde progressive rock or experimental prog) is a subgenre of progressive rock that emerged in the 1970s.
+Originally pioneered by artists such as Frank Zappa and Captain Beefheart, the genre was further developed by the London Canterbury scene and later Rock in Opposition movement.
+The style drew influences from avant-garde music, modern classical, avant-garde jazz, experimental rock, jazz fusion and psychedelic rock.
+French band Magma later merged the style with orchestral and neoclassical music, which they coined "zeuhl".

 Progressive soul

-Concurrently, African-American popular musicians drew from progressive rock's conceptual album-oriented approach.
+Concurrently, Black American popular musicians drew from progressive rock's conceptual album-oriented approach.
 This led to a progressive-soul movement in the 1970s that inspired a newfound sophisticated musicality and ambitious lyricism in black pop.
 Among these musicians were Sly Stone, Stevie Wonder, Marvin Gaye, Curtis Mayfield, and George Clinton.
-In discussing the development, Martin cites 1970s albums by Wonder (Talking Book, Innervisions, Songs in the Key of Life), War (All Day Music, The World Is a Ghetto, War Live), and the Isley Brothers (3 + 3), while noting that the Who's progressive rock-influenced Who Are You (1978) also drew from the soul variant.
+In discussing the development, Bill Martin cites 1970s albums by Wonder (Talking Book, Innervisions, Songs in the Key of Life), War (All Day Music, The World Is a Ghetto, War Live), and the Isley Brothers (3 + 3), while noting that the Who's progressive rock-influenced Who Are You (1978) also drew from the soul variant.
 Dominic Maxwell of The Times calls Wonder's mid-1970s albums "prog soul of the highest order, pushing the form yet always heartfelt, ambitious and listenable".